neilgee/navgoco-wp/readme.txt

 The settings are found via the dashboard Settings > Navgoco Menu

 - Add in the Menu CSS ID to apply the Navgoco Menu to, comma separate multiple menus.
+- Each menu transformed into a Navgoco Menu will get an additional CSS Menu class called 'navgoco'